shsagir/play-area-sync/docs/htaccess.md

 #### Redirect all requests to https

-There is no need for your application to be reached over a non-secure connection.
+**Force https!** There is no need for your application to be reached over a non-secure connection.
 Use `.htaccess` to redirect all `http://` requests over to `https://`.
 This is how:

 ```htaccess
 RewriteEngine On